freeall/trend/README.md

 The calculation is done by taking `Math.max` of the last `lastPoints` numbers.

+Defaults to 1.

 ### avgPoints

 How many elements should be taken to calcuate an average.

+Defaults to 10.

 ### avgMinimum

 Ignore (i.e. return `null`) if the average is below a minimum.
 This makes sure that we can ignore charts with low 'activity'.

+No default value.

+### reversed

+If your array is so that the newest entry is at the beginning, then use the `reversed` property.

+Default is false.